OctopusDeploy/docs/docs/octopus-rest-api/octopus-cli/install-global-tool.md

 export PATH="$PATH:/your/tool/folder"
 ```

-Once the tool folder is in the path you can run Octo commands with .NET: `dotnet octo pack`.
+Once the tool folder is in the path you can run the Octopus CLI commands with .NET: `dotnet octo pack`.

 ## User Installation

-In order to install Octo for the current user you can do so by installing the tool globally using
+In order to install The Octopus CLI for the current user you can do so by installing the tool globally using
 `--global` flag.

 ```bash